Analysis of the SiMPL method for density-based topology optimization: Preliminary convergence theory

-\section{Preliminary Convergence Theory}
+\section{Preliminary convergence theory}

-Without specifying a choice of $\alpha_k$ at each iteration, we can still draw a number of interesting conclusions about the convergence behavior of SiMPL.
+We can draw a number of interesting conclusions about the convergence behavior of SiMPL before considering the step size $\alpha_k>0$ at each iteration.
 We gather these observations here.
-The subsequent sections of the paper will introduce step size strategies and globalization schemes leading to the algorithms SiMPL-A and SiMPL-B. We pose the following assumption for convenience. \begin{assumption} $\hat{F} : H^1(\Omega) \times L^{\infty}(\Omega) \to \mathbb R$ is Fr\'echet differentiable and the reduced functional $F$ has a Fr\'echet derivative that admits a primal representation $\nabla F$ such that $\nabla F\colon \mathcal{A} \to L^\infty(\Omega)$. \end{assumption}
+The subsequent sections of the paper will introduce step size strategies and globalization schemes leading to the algorithms SiMPL-A and SiMPL-B. We pose the following assumption for convenience. \begin{assumption} $\widehat{F} : H^1(\Omega) \times L^{\infty}(\Omega) \to \mathbb R$ is Fr\'echet differentiable and the reduced functional $F$ has a Fr\'echet derivative that admits a primal representation $\nabla F$ such that $\nabla F\colon \mathcal{A} \to L^\infty(\Omega)$. \end{assumption}